 - Itching that worsens or keeps you awake at night

-- The rash is not improving within two or three weeks, or it spreads to your eyes, mouth, genital area, or covers more than one-fourth of your skin
+- A rash that doen’t improve within two or three weeks; spreads to your eyes, mouth, genital area; or covers more than one-fourth of your skin

-“Wild parsnip and a variety of plants in the same category, such as hogs weed, wild celery, or wild carrot, have a different mechanism of action,” advised Dr. Baeseman.
+“Wild parsnip and a variety of plants in the same category, such as hogweed, wild celery, or wild carrot, have a different mechanism of action,” Dr. Baeseman says.
 “Generally speaking, it’s not a resinous sap; it’s actually a UV reaction with the sun following contact with the plant that causes a problem.”

 Over the course of the past decade, wild parsnip has become a well-known invasive species in Wisconsin, spreading to more than half of its counties.

-“Unfortunately, any wooded area could contain wild parsnips,” said Dr. Baeseman.
-“Fields – including cornfields – are also a common breeding ground for hogs weed, wild parsnip, and wild carrot, all of which could result in potentially lethal third degree burns.” said Baeseman.
+“Unfortunately, any wooded area could contain wild parsnip,” Dr. Baeseman says.
+“Fields — including cornfields — are also a common breeding ground for hogweed, wild parsnip, and wild carrot, all of which could result in potentially lethal third-degree burns,” Dr. Baeseman says.

-Unlike the itchy reaction to poison ivy, oak, or sumac, people exposed to wild parsnips and the like are going to experience more of a burning feeling.
-The best course of action upon coming into contact with such plants is to avoid sunlight and shower immediately afterwards.
+Unlike the itchy reaction to poison ivy, oak, or sumac, people exposed to wild parsnip and the like will experience more of a burning feeling.
+The best course of action upon coming into contact with such plants is to avoid sunlight and to shower immediately afterward.

-“There are a number of plants that can produce painful and irritating results following contact,” said Dr. Baeseman.
+“There are several plants that can produce painful and irritating results following contact,” Dr. Baeseman says.
 “But this shouldn’t stop you from exploring the great outdoors.
 Familiarize yourself with each plant’s most common traits, learn where they are most prominent, and be vigilant about your surroundings.
 Wearing appropriate clothing and practicing good hygiene are also important.
 Awareness is everything.”

 Experiencing an allergic reaction, but not sure of the cause?
 Here are some tips for identifying and treating reactions to common allergens.